Decision Questions for Probabilistic Automata on Small Alphabets: Abstract

 \section{Abstract}

 We study the emptiness and $\lambda$-reachability problems for unary and binary Probabilistic Finite Automata (PFA) and characterise the complexity of these problems in terms of the degree of ambiguity of the automaton and the size of its alphabet.
 Our main result is that emptiness and $\lambda$-reachability are solvable in EXPTIME for polynomially ambiguous unary PFA and if, in addition, the transition matrix is over $\{0, 1\}$, we show they are in NP.
 In contrast to the Skolem-hardness of the $\lambda$-reachability and emptiness problems for exponentially ambiguous unary PFA, we show that these problems are NP-hard even for finitely ambiguous unary PFA.
-For binary polynomially ambiguous PFA with fixed and commuting transition matrices, we prove NP-hardness of the $\lambda$-reachability (dimension $9$), nonstrict emptiness (dimension $37$) and strict emptiness (dimension $40$) problems.
+We also show that the value of a polynomially ambiguous PFA can be computed in EXPTIME.
+For binary polynomially ambiguous PFA with commuting transition matrices, we prove NP-hardness of the $\lambda$-reachability (dimension 9), nonstrict emptiness (dimension 37) and strict emptiness (dimension 40) problems.